Sourashis-Das/Weather_App/README.md

 # Weather_App
-This is a weather app using html, css,  javascript and React.
+This is a weather app using html, css,  javascript and APIs.